Diversity of fish

 Fish come in many shapes and sizes.
 This is a sea dragon, a close relative of the seahorse.
 They are camouflaged to look like floating seaweed.

 The deep sea Lasiognathus amphirhamphus is a rare ambush predator known only from a single female specimen (pictured).
 It is an angler fish that "angles" for its prey with a lure attached to a line from its head.

 Fish are very diverse animals and can be categorised in many ways.
 Although most fish species have probably been discovered and described, about 250 new ones are still discovered every year.
-According to FishBase about 34,800 species of fish had been described as of February 2022, which is more than the combined total of all other vertebrate species: mammals, amphibians, reptiles and birds.
+According to FishBase, about 34,800 species of fish had been described as of February 2022, which is more than the combined total of all other vertebrates: mammals, amphibians, reptiles and birds.

-Fish species diversity is roughly divided equally between marine (oceanic) and freshwater ecosystems.
-Coral reefs in the Indo-Pacific constitute the centre of diversity for marine fishes, whereas continental freshwater fishes are most diverse in large river basins of tropical rainforests, especially the Amazon, Congo, and Mekong basins.
+Fish species are is divided roughly equally between marine (oceanic) and freshwater ecosystems.
+Coral reefs in the Indo-Pacific region constitute the center of diversity for marine fishes, whereas continental freshwater fishes are most diverse in large river basins of tropical rainforests, especially the Amazon, Congo, and Mekong basins.
 More than 5,600 fish species inhabit Neotropical freshwaters alone, such that Neotropical fishes represent about 10% of all vertebrate species on the Earth.
 Exceptionally rich sites in the Amazon basin, such as Cantão State Park, can contain more freshwater fish species than occur in all of Europe.